Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 1. After launching the program, you may get the following dialog depending on your User Access Control settings.
 Click the Run button to continue.
 ![](/assets/images/c02/c2.5.png)

-2. The next screen requests you accept the license agreement.
-Please make sure you do that, or you could run into trouble later on if you violate the EULA.
+2. The next screen will request you to accept the license agreement.
+Please make sure you do that, or you could run into trouble later on if you violate the End User License Agreement (EULA).
 Click the Accept button to continue.
 ![](/assets/images/c02/c2.6.png)

 3. To proceed with the setup, please click the tab labelled 'Installation'.
 Then Click 'New SQL Server stand-alone installation or add features to an existing installation.